RootUp/git-fsmonitor/README.md

 This is a known thing, that can be used as a tradecraft during your redteam campaigns.
-For proof-of-work, git clone this repo add the below.
+For proof-of-work, git clone this repo add the below config under your `.git` directory.
 Once done open the crafted folder with any IDE, (this POC is macOS specfic) modify according to your env.

 ```bash
 cd git-fsmonitor